-The GDPR gives individuals eight rights relating to their personal data.
-Organisations must let individuals know how they can exercise these rights, and meet requests promptly.
+The EU GDPR (General Data Protection Regulation) gives individuals eight rights relating to their personal data.
+Organisations must let individuals know how they can exercise these rights and meet requests promptly.

-The eight rights are:
+The eight GDPR data subject rights

 The right to be informed

 Organisations need to tell individuals what data is being collected, how it’s being used, how long it will be kept and whether it will be shared with any third parties.
 This information must be communicated concisely and in plain language.

 The right of access

 Individuals can submit subject access requests, which oblige organisations to provide a copy of any personal data they hold concerning the individual.

 The right to rectification

 If an individual discovers that the information an organisation holds on them is inaccurate or incomplete, they can request that it be updated.
 As with the right of access, organisations have one month to do this, and the same exceptions apply.

 The right to erasure

-Individuals can request that organisations erase their data in certain circumstances, such as when the data is no longer necessary, the data was unlawfully processed or it no longer meets the lawful ground for which it was collected.
+Individuals can request that organisations erase their data in certain circumstances – for example, when the data is no longer necessary, the data was unlawfully processed, or it no longer meets the lawful ground for which it was collected.

 The right to erasure is also known as ‘the right to be forgotten’.

-- The right to restrict processing
+The right to restrict processing

-It’s an alternative to requesting the erasure of data, and might be used when an individual contests the accuracy of their personal data.
+It’s an alternative to requesting the erasure of data and might be used when an individual contests the accuracy of their personal data.

 The right to data portability